 - Offer nature-based programs: Kids are never too young to get outdoors and get dirty.
 Offer programs where they can dig in dirt, play with worms, and explore trails as a family.

 - Ask the kids: Survey kids within your community and ask them what type of outdoor play they are seeking.
 After all, they are the ones in need of the outdoor benefits.

 By participating in organized outdoor programs and events, kids will again begin to appreciate the outdoors.
 It’s not too late for these outdoor experiences to help them become inspired and educated.
-We encourage you to join the 10 Million Kids Outdoors campaign and help promote outdoor benefits to kids.

 What are some ways your agency engages children in nature?
 What other ideas can you share for ways to celebrate the great outdoors?